sophiethedeveloper/Sprint-Challenge--JavaScript/README.md

 3. What is closure?

-**A closure is a feature in JavaScript that gives us the ability to put functions together and allows us to identify code written elsewhere that we can be use later.*
+**A closure is a feature in JavaScript that gives us the ability to put functions together and allows us to identify code written elsewhere that we can use later.*

 4. Describe the four rules of the 'this' keyword.